trendscenter/coinstac/design/architecture-requirements.md

 11. Should afford users a reasonable measure of security
     1. User information, consortium information, PHI data should be handled correctly
     2. E.g., Someone creates a computation that sends everyone’s data to another server
-12. Error handling
-    1. Sometimes, a crash in one step might be related to errors in a previous step.
+12. Error handling: a crash in one step might be related to errors in a previous step.
 The user should be able to manually send free-form text feedback and automated crash reports to the author of any computation.

 ### System Characteristics